-In short: if you’re looking for something long-term, anti-kraak may not be for you but if you don’t mind moving around — and want something heel goedkoep (really cheap) — anti-squat may be the way to go!
+If you’re looking for something long-term, anti-kraak may not be for you.
+But if you don’t mind moving around — and want something heel goedkoop (really cheap) — anti-squat may be the way to go!

 👍 Perfect for: Singes, couples, groups of friends

 Renting a house in the Netherlands: family bliss